casangi/casadocs/docs/tasks/task_tclean.rst

    .. rubric:: Using tclean with ephemerides tables in CASA format

-   When you have an ephermeris table that covers the whole
+   When you have an ephemeris table called, des_deedee_ephem.tab that covers the whole observations
-   observation:

    ::